-- If you chose the online version, get on it and get it done!
+- If you choose the online version, get on it and get it done!

-- If your court requires a driving record (and it probably does) now would be a great time to get it ordered.
+- If your court requires a driving record (which it probably does), it would be a great time to get it ordered.

 - Finish your course and wait for your certificate.